xgr-network/XGR/docs/ui/test-suite/xgr_testsuite_guide.md

 ![Scenario import](https://raw.githubusercontent.com/xgr-network/XGR/main/pictures/ui/test-suite/16-scenarios-import.png)

 Use **Sources** to inspect which scenario JSON, embedded plans and bundle source data were imported.
+A source is a plan/bundle reference that the scenario can use later in its flow.
+This is where users can confirm that the scenario points to the expected plans before running it.

 ![Scenario sources](https://raw.githubusercontent.com/xgr-network/XGR/main/pictures/ui/test-suite/16-scenarios-sources.png)